 Murchison Meteorite

-A rock older than the Sun itself, carrying potential seeds of life from beyond our Solar System.
+A rock older than the Sun itself, carrying potential seeds of life.

 Older than the Solar System